Siddharthakhandelwal/Avatar/ARCHITECTURE.md

    - Example: "I have a headache and mild fever.
 What should I do?"

 2. **Processing:**
-   - The script appends the user message to the conversation history.
+   - The script appends the user message to the conversation history as `{"role": "user", "parts": [user_input]}`.
-   - The full conversation (system prompt + history) is sent to the OpenAI API.
+   - The full conversation (instructions + history) is sent to the Gemini API.

 3. **AI Generation:**
-   - The OpenAI model processes the input and generates a response based on the context and system instructions.
+   - The Gemini model processes the input and generates a response based on the context and instructions.

 4. **Output:**
    - The response is displayed to the user.